opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 To add variance, go to your `workload.json` file and replace the `schedule` section with a `test_procedures` array, as shown in the following example.
 Each item in the array contains the following:

 - `name`: The name of the test procedure.
-- `default`: When set to `true`, the default `test-procedure` is used even when no operations are specified.
+- `default`: When set to `true`, OpenSearch Benchmark defaults to the test procedure specified as `default` in the workload if no other test procedures are specified.
 - `schedule`: All the operations the test procedure will run.